httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 priority signals that communicate to the server a "priority tree"; the structure of this tree represents the client's preferred relative ordering and weighted distribution of the bandwidth among HTTP responses.
-Servers could use these priority signals as input into prioritization decision-making.
+Servers could use these priority signals as input into prioritization decisions.

-The design and implementation of RFC 7540 stream priority was observed to have shortcomings, explained in {{motivation}}.
+The design and implementation of RFC 7540 stream priority were observed to have shortcomings, as explained in {{motivation}}.
 HTTP/2
 {{!HTTP2=I-D.ietf-httpbis-http2bis}} has consequently deprecated the use of these stream priority signals.
 The prioritization scheme and priority signals defined herein can act as a substitute for RFC 7540 stream priority.